enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 ```

 ## Configure the Control Type
-After these classes has been created you need to tell Newsletter Studio about the EmailControlType, create a Composer and append it to the list of ControlTypes.
+After these classes have been created you need to tell Newsletter Studio about the EmailControlType, create a Composer and append it to the list of ControlTypes.

 ```csharp
 public class MySiteComposer : IComposer {